-An upper-division transfer applicant is a prospective student who has taken college courses after the summer following their high school graduation.
-Upper-division transfer applicants will be eligible for regular admission if they meet the following criteria:
+A transfer applicant is a prospective student who has taken college courses after the summer following their high school graduation.
+CSUSM accepts applications from lower-division* and upper-division transfer applicants.

 - Earned a cumulative transfer GPA of 2.0 or higher

 - In good standing at the last institution of attendance